interlay/Grants-Program/applications/InterBuild.md

 **The Problem:** The development of Dapps is often hindered by the complexity of blockchain technology, creating barriers for both novice and experienced developers.
 On the one hand, novices struggle with the technicalities of blockchain connections.
 On the other hand, advanced developers are looking for ways to create sophisticated, customized solutions while saving time and money.

 **Solutions by Audience:**
-- _For Novice Developers_, FileBuild revolutionizes backend interaction by converting complex blockchain operations into user-friendly API calls, paired with an intuitive interface.
+- _For Novice Developers_, InterBuild revolutionizes backend interaction by converting complex blockchain operations into user-friendly API calls, paired with an intuitive interface.
 This approach demystifies blockchain technology, allowing beginners to focus on creative aspects without delving into the technicalities, thus making Dapp development accessible and less intimidating.
-- _For Advanced Developers_, FileBuild offers an array of advanced features and customization options.
+- _For Advanced Developers_, InterBuild offers an array of advanced features and customization options.
 It provides the necessary tools to build bespoke, sophisticated Dapp functionalities efficiently.
 This flexibility caters to the nuanced needs of experienced developers, enabling them to create complex Dapps with enhanced efficiency and precision.
-- _For All Users_, FileBuild streamlines the entire Dapp development process, offering straightforward frontend development tools, including pre-built templates and intuitive design elements.
+- _For All Users_, InterBuild streamlines the entire Dapp development process, offering straightforward frontend development tools, including pre-built templates and intuitive design elements.
 It ensures a seamless integration of frontend ease with powerful backend capabilities, delivering a comprehensive development experience that caters to users of all skill levels.

-#### Benefits of FileBuild:
+#### Benefits of InterBuild:

-FileBuild offers a comprehensive suite of benefits, transcending the traditional limitations of no-code platforms :
+InterBuild offers a comprehensive suite of benefits, transcending the traditional limitations of no-code platforms:
 - _Ease of Use:_ By turning complex blockchain interactions into user-friendly workflows, it opens up Dapp development to a wider audience.
 - _Customizability:_ The plugin provides a range of API calls and interfaces to Polkadot functions, catering to the nuanced needs of experienced developers.
-- _Efficiency in Development:_ Reducing the time and effort required for both backend and frontend development, FileBuild accelerates the Dapp creation process.
+- _Efficiency in Development:_ Reducing the time and effort required for both backend and frontend development, InterBuild accelerates the Dapp creation process.
 - _Enhanced User Experience:_ With a focus on intuitive design elements and templates, the plugin ensures that the end-users have a seamless experience when engaging with the Dapps.

 #### How our project relates to Polkadot